MARTIMM/gnome-gtk3/docs/index.md

 ---
 layout: default
-title: Gnome Gtk3
+title: Gnome Gtk3 Home
 ---

 # Gnome Gtk3 - Widget toolkit for graphical interfaces

-# Example
+## An Example

 This example does the same as the example from `GTK::Simple` to show you the differences between the implementations.
 What immediately is clear is that this example is somewhat longer.
 To sum up;
 ### Pros